Find answers to questions about your new Council Tax bill for 2023 to 2024

 There will be a council tax discount of 10% for dwellings, which are not the sole or main residence of an individual, which are furnished and the occupation of which is restricted by a planning condition preventing occupation for a continuous period of a least 28 days.

 There will be no council tax discount for dwellings in the year 2023/24 for dwellings which are not the sole or main residence of an individual, which are furnished and the occupation of which is not restricted by a planning condition preventing occupation for a continuous period of at least 28 days, with the exceptions of:

 - these dwellings that are specifically identified under regulation 6 of the Council Tax (Prescribed Classes of Dwellings)(England) Regulations 2003, which will retain the 50% discount for the year 2023/24; and

 - those dwellings which in the reasonable opinion of the Council are judged not structurally capable of occupation all year round and were built before the restrictions of seasonal usage were introduced by the Town and Country Planning Act 1947 and have been described or geographically defined, which will be entitled to a 35% discount for the year 2023/24.

 There will be no council tax discount in the year 2023/24 for dwellings which are unoccupied and substantially unfurnished.
 A premium for long term empty properties (those that have been empty for a consecutive period longer than 24 months) is set at 100% of the Council Tax charge for that dwelling.

 The relevant legislation is Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018, Chapter 25, Section 2.

-Please visit our Council Tax Discounts page for further information.
+Visit our Council Tax discounts page for further information.